renzuzu/renzu_stancer/README.md

 # Install
 - Installation:
-- Drag renzu_nitro to your resource folder and start at server.cfg
+- Drag renzu_stancer to your resource folder and start at server.cfg
 - Import stancer.sql
 - ensure renzu_stancer